 - Motivational interviewing (attended with child and neuropsychology tracks)

 - Suicide risk assessment and intervention (attended with neuropsychology track and first-year psychiatry residents and involves simulated interviews with standardized patients and direct observation/feedback)

 - Cognitive behavioral therapy for insomnia (CBTi)

 - Cognitive behavioral therapy for psychogenic non-epileptic seizures

-- Exposure-based therapies for PTSD
+- Exposure-based therapies for post-traumatic stress disorder (PTSD)

 - Collaborative assessment and management of suicidality (CAMS)

 In addition, you will attend eight hours of didactic seminars per month on a variety of clinical topics.
 Each seminar focuses primarily on adult populations and professional development topics.
 Topics include but are not limited to the following: